 DSC measures the differential power (heat input) necessary to keep a sample and an inert reference substance isothermal as temperature is increased linearly.
 The data generated by DSC is used to determine heats of reaction, reaction rates, phase transitions, and thermal stabilities.
-In a DSC scan several transitions may be observed, each indicative of at least one separate reaction or phase transition.
+In a DSC scan several transitions may be observed, each indicating at least one separate reaction or phase transition.
 The area under the peak of each transition is directly proportional to the heat evolved (exothermic) or absorbed (endothermic) by the reaction or phase transition, and the height of the curve is directly proportional to the rate of reaction.
 In DSC sharp exothermic transitions with large heats of reaction are indicative of unstable materials with vigorous or violent reactions such as explosions or detonations.

-For each tank, the results of the DSC were reviewed to determine if any exothermic behavior was observed.
+The results of the DSC were reviewed for each tank to determine whether any exothermic behavior was observed.
 If exothermic behavior was observed, the DSC scans were reviewed and the shape and energy of these transitions were determined.
-If no exothermic behavior was observed or the exothermic transitions were broad with low heats of reactions, the waste can be considered stable without any violent reactions if heated.
-These results also indicate that the waste is not capable of spontaneous chemical changes resulting in a fire at standard temperature and pressure.
-If significant endothermic transitions had to occur before the exothermic reaction could occur, the waste can also be considered stable at standard temperature and pressures.
+If no exothermic behavior was observed or the exothermic transitions were broad with low heats of reactions, the waste was considered stable, with no violent reactions if heated.
+These results also indicate that the waste is not capable of spontaneous chemical changes that could result in a fire at standard temperature and pressure.
+If significant endothermic transitions had to occur before the exothermic reaction could occur, the waste could also be considered stable at standard temperature and pressure.